Cmastris/ecommerce-pern-app/README.md

 ### Product detail pages
-Product detail pages are dynamically rendered via a request to a back-end API endpoint, which returns JSON data based on the product ID in the front-end URL.
+Product detail pages are dynamically rendered based on the product ID in the URL path, using JSON data fetched from a back-end API endpoint.

-Content is dynamically rendered depending on authentication status (log in vs add to cart button) and available stock count (low stock message and out of stock message).
+Content is dynamically rendered depending on authentication status (log in or add to cart button) and available stock count (no stock message, low stock message, or out of stock message).

 ![Product detail page example](/readme-images/product-detail-page.png)